cedricziel/stabilityai-dart/README.md

 ### Upscale Images

+There are two upscaling options available:

+1. Standard Upscaler: Enhances quality while upscaling
+2. Conservative Upscaler: Minimizes alterations while upscaling

-There are two ways to upscale images: using the convenience method or manual polling.
+Each upscaler can be used either with a convenience method or manual polling.

+#### Standard Upscaler

 #### Using the Convenience Method